ahilbers/renewable_test_PSMs/documentation/README.md

 - Costs associted with each generation & transmission technologies: `models/{MODEL_NAME}/techs.yaml`.
 - Fixed generation and transmission capacities used in `operate` mode: `models/{MODEL_NAME}/model.yaml`.

-**Important note**: Any model outputs that are extensive (becoming larger with increasing simulation length, e.g. costs, generation levels, but not capacities) are annualised in the `get_summary_outputs`.
+**Important note**: Any model outputs that are extensive (becoming larger with increasing simulation length, e.g. costs, generation levels, but not capacities) are annualised when called from `get_summary_outputs`.
 This means that for a run of 1 year vs 2 years, the costs and generation levels do not double.
 To return to extensive values, multiply by the simulation length in years.